Biochemistry Expert Witnesses

 What is a biochemistry expert witness?

 Biochemistry expert witness candidates generally have areas of expertise in forensic chemistry, forensic toxicology, pharmaceutical science, pharmacokinetics, and/or analytical chemistry.
 The chosen expert could be a member of an industry association, such as the American Association for Clinical Chemistry (AACC), the American Society for Biochemistry and Molecular Biology (ASBMB), the American Society for Cell Biology (ASCB), the American Society for Microbiology (ASM), or the Biochemical Society.

-Biochemistry (a.k.a. biological chemistry), is a sub-discipline of chemistry and biology.
-Litigation support by a biochemistry expert often involves intellectual property matters such as a patent litigation or a trade secret dispute.
+Cases that require a biochemistry expert often involve intellectual property matters such as a patent litigation or a trade secret dispute.
 A biochemist might also provide testimony in a case that requires toxicology or chemical exposure expertise.
 A clinical biochemist can provide support for matters related to laboratory analyses of blood and other body fluids.
 A forensic chemist with specific knowledge in biochemistry can assist in criminal investigations by analyzing crime scene investigation physical evidence.